Fastelavn pastry

 Bredgade 68, 1260 København

-Designmuseum Denmark’s café Format will serve two very innovative fastelavnsboller in terms of look created by their new pastry chef Boglárka Megyesi.
-They are both made from a laminated pastry.
-One first one is filled with cherry jam and crème diplomat dusted with dehydrated cherry on top.
+Designmuseum Denmark’s café Format will this year serve a fastelavnsbolle made from flaky laminated croissant dough created by their Pastry chef Mihályi Zita.
+The first one is filled with cherry jam and crème diplomat dusted with dehydrated cherry on top.
 The second one is filled with a hazelnut crème and whipped crème with chopped hazelnuts sprinkled on op.
+The fastelavnsboller will be available in limited numbers at their pop-up Lille Format from 8th February 10 o'clock.
+The fastelavnsbolle pop-up is open on the 8., 9., 15., 16., 22. and 23.
+February plus on the 1. and 2.
+March.

 Københavns Bageri